-This has included working as a social worker for many years, using narrative therapy, which is essentially about stories.
-I founded an online counselling service for people with diabetes in 2001, well before there was any social media.
-I was an Australian of the Year state finalist and a Telstra Business Woman of the Year state finalist in 2016 for my charitable diabetes counselling service. and blog.
+I founded a ground-breaking online counselling service for people with diabetes in 2001, well before there was any social media.
+It won many awards and grants.
+I was an Australian of the Year state finalist and a Telstra Business Woman of the Year state finalist in 2016 for my charitable work and you can see the archived site here.

 In 2013 I started The Sustainable Home Hub (then Recycled Interiors) as an outlet for my interest in design, decoration, the arts and our planet.
-It took off quickly and I now have over 140,000 people following my blog and online directory for sustainable living.
-In 2018 I was awarded bronze for sustainability in the AusMumpreneur Awards.
-See more here.
+It took off quickly and I gathered more than 100,000 followers on social media.
+My sustainable blog posts are now here on my writing site.
+I studied interior design and worked as a sustainable interior decorator for a time.